GIBGames/gib-unity-toolbox/README.md

-# Toast's Useful Unity Script Library
+# GIB Games Presents: Tools in a Bottle

-A collection of useful Unity Scripts I've collected over time.
-These are all based on MIT-licensed scripts.
+## A collection of useful Unity scripts and extensions.

 ## Installation